-On 30 April 2015, a legal merger of Bank Gospodarki Żywnościowej S.A. ("Bank BGŻ") and BNP Paribas Bank Polska S.A. ("BNPP Polska") was completed.
-The merger had been preceded with relevant decisions of supervisory bodies.
+On 30 April 2015, a merger of Bank Gospodarki Żywnościowej S.A. ("Bank BGŻ") and BNP Paribas Bank Polska S.A. ("BNPP Polska") was completed.
+The merger has been preceded by decisions of the supervision authorities.

 On 30 April 2015, the District Court for the capital city of Warsaw in Warsaw, 12th Commercial Division of the National Court Register, recorded the banks' merger in the National Court Register.
 Upon the entry of the merger in the National Court Register, the Bank's business name was changed from Bank Gospodarki Żywnościowej S.A. to Bank BGŻ BNP Paribas S.A.
 In relation to the merger, the Court also entered the amendments to the Statute, as adopted by the Extraordinary Shareholders' Meeting of Bank BGŻ on 25 February 2015, to the National Court Register.